 - Facilitate the exchange of theological reflections on suffering, persecution, and martyrdom among those concerned.

 As we regularly remind ourselves, the outcomes of collaboration and partnering are often measured differently than traditional ministry results.
 True collaboration occurs when groups intentionally explore the question of what they can do together that they are not able to do separately.
 The result is a “shared success” among partners and often many more resources are able to be released to joint efforts and projects.

-When the RLP was officially launched in 2006, when key leaders from Open Doors International, CSW UK, and World Evangelical Alliance decided to hold regular gatherings of the Christian community focus on religious liberty.
+The RLP was officially launched in 2006, when key leaders from Open Doors International, CSW UK, and World Evangelical Alliance decided to hold regular gatherings of the Christian community focus on religious liberty.
 Our anticipated outcomes for the initial period of our existence related to relationship building, networking, sharing information (ideas, resources, etc.), and the development of best practices.
 Of course, those remain the foundation of all the work we do together.
-Now we continue to explore even more intentional collaborative projects, especially through our five established Task Groups: Apostasy Laws; Gendered Persecution; Leader Training; Refugees & Religious Liberty; and Research.
+Now we continue to explore even more intentional collaborative projects, especially through our five established Task Groups: Apostasy Laws; Gender and Religious Freedom; Leader Training; Refugees & Religious Liberty; and Research.

 Brian O'Connell (RLP Global Facilitator)